MFS in the field of Forensic Molecular Biology

 - Theoretical and practical aspects of advanced methods in forensic molecular biology

-DNA extraction, quantitation, amplification of STR markers and mitochondrial DNA, fragment analysis, DNA sequencing, data interpretation, and population genetics
+DNA extraction, quantitation, amplification of STR markers and mitochondrial DNA, fragment analysis, DNA sequencing, data interpretation, mixture deconvolution, and population genetics

 - Forensic physical sciences

 Fingerprints, firearm and tool mark examinations, document examinations and examinations of trace evidence, such as glass, soil, paint, hairs and fibers, forensic drug analysis, principles of forensic pathology, crime scene investigations, operation and functioning of the forensic science laboratory

 - Principles of criminal law and procedure